micahfolsom/pybind_scikit_example/README.md

 be confident both editable and non-editable installs work.
 I also like to organize the code a bit differently.

+For editable installs, they should work out-of-the-box when using a virtual environment such as `conda`.
+Bare metal, you may need to run:
+`pip install --prefix=$(python -m site --user-base) -e .` to avoid the `easy_install` errors.

 ## Additional Features

 1. Splitting up C++ source files and bindings instead of bunching into